mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Methods.md

 This section uses AT's focus on rules / norms and interactions with other activity systems at home.

 ## Vignette to start chapter - something Cultural

 Choices

 - Something about aliens / feedback?
 Sub- Missions?
+- perhaps a feedback session?
 - Something about drawing on home interests.
+- an example of playtesting?

 Something like the social activity of Vignette Sh and Th - perhaps even that one - as it goes on to describe the different kinds of interactions.
 But that is more interpersonal interactions for the most part.